BlueLynxes/HentaiNeko/README.md

    This is my fault when I got too happy using glade and ended up making one single giagantic atrocity of a file.
    There isn\'t anything necessarily **wrong** with this, however, for convenience each file will contain a Window, composite widgets will also have a file of their own.

+** Update 3: **
+ - Added about Window and signal to the button to open said window
+ - Added dialogue to pick collection entry point when clicking the button Yes, the dialogue effectively works, but the collection scanner and image previewer have yet to be implemented.

+ Next steps:
+ - Implementing the logic to scan the entry point (essentially, iterate all the subdirs and look for pics)
+ - Implement the image previewer...
+   This sounds simple but isn\'t THAT simple.
+The original idea would be using a Gtk::Image, unfortunately tho in GTK3 said images cannot be stretched, they just stay whatever resolution the image is.
+In GTK4 you have way more control but for now we\'re stuck on GTK3 (tho, I really wanna move to GTK4 once the tools around id get more mature).
+   So essentially what I have to do is create a pixbuf, load the image in there, and then play with it resizing it using my own custom logic whenever the space size changes...
+It isn\'t necessarily complicated (at least wasn't on Python) the worry is the performance hit on window resize, which even though not that much of a big deal, still annoying.
+   Thanks GTK3 `;v;`